pingcap/tidb-operator/en/enable-tls-between-components.md

 1. Generate certificates for each component of the TiDB cluster to be created:

-   - A set of server-side certificates for the PD/TiKV/TiDB/Pump/Drainer component, saved as the Kubernetes Secret objects: `<cluster-name>-<component-name>-cluster-secret`
+   - A set of server-side certificates for the PD/TiKV/TiDB/Pump/Drainer component, saved as the Kubernetes Secret objects: `${cluster_name}-${component_name}-cluster-secret`
-   - A set of shared client-side certificates for the various clients of each component, saved as the Kubernetes Secret objects: `<cluster-name>-cluster-client-secret`.
+   - A set of shared client-side certificates for the various clients of each component, saved as the Kubernetes Secret objects: `${cluster_name}-cluster-client-secret`.

 2. Deploy the cluster, and set `.spec.tlsClient.enabled` to `true`.
 3. Configure `pd-ctl` to connect to the cluster.